nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 ]
 ```

-And that's actually all you need to do, because the channel constructor we use in the workflow body (`.fromPath`) is just as happy to accept multiple file paths to load into the input channel as it was to load a single one.
+And that's actually all we need to do, because the channel constructor we use in the workflow body (`.fromPath`) is just as happy to accept multiple file paths to load into the input channel as it was to load a single one.

 !!! note

     Normally, you wouldn't want to hardcode the list of samples into your workflow file, but we're doing that here to keep things simple.
-We'll go over more elegant ways of handling inputs later in this training series.
+We'll present more elegant ways for handling inputs later in this training series.

 ### 3.2.
 Run the workflow to verify that it runs on all three samples